False Friends in the Shell: Unveiling the Emoticon Semantic Confusion in Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we present the first empirical study on emoticon semantic confusion, identifying a critical yet overlooked risk in the interaction between humans and LLM systems.
 Our findings show that LLMs are prone to being confused by emoticons and may generate wrong executable outputs that deviate from user intent.
-Such a confusion phenomenon can endanger the autonomous workflows, erode user trust required for effective human-AI cooperation, and even expose a novel attack surface for adversarial exploitation.
-We urge researchers to take heed of the emoticon semantic confusion, paving the way for robust and secure human-computer interaction systems.
+Such a confusion phenomenon can endanger the autonomous workflows, erode user trust required for effective human-LLM cooperation, and even expose a novel attack surface for adversarial exploitation.
+We urge researchers to take heed of the emoticon semantic confusion, towards more robust and reliable human-LLM interaction systems.